 The Paul Paletti Gallery is pleased to announce a new exhibition by renowned photographer, Shelby Lee Adams featuring work from his new book, Salt & Truth.
 Please join us for an artist reception on Thursday, March 1, 2012 from 6 – 8pm.
 Adams will also attend the opening at the Gallery during the First Friday Trolley Hop…

 Steve McCurry: Compassionate Vision

 The Photo Biennial, Louisville’s premier photographic festival, is set to take place throughout the city during the month of October.
-Embracing local, national and international photography, workshops, symposia, public discussions and more than 30 exhibitions city-wide, the Photo Biennial will celebrate artistic excellence in this rich…
+Embracing local, national, and international photography, workshops, symposia, public discussions, and more than 30 exhibitions city-wide, the Photo Biennial will celebrate artistic excellence in this rich…

 Burke’s documentary photographs are a haunting and poignant record of his travels and experiences in Southeast Asia and the U.S. The images are often interwoven with his written descriptions of the people and places, lending additional personal and historic elements.
 His subjects are compelling and exotic in their everyday lives.